Product May Have Been Discontinued

 Estimated Dry Matter Nutrient Content

-Ingredients: Duck, whitefish, salmon meal, chickpeas, organic peas, chickpea flour, organic pea flour, tapioca starch, sunflower oil (preserved with mixed tocopherols and citric acid), pea starch, duck meal, natural fish flavor, dried kelp meal, salmon oil, calcium carbonate, potassium chloride, dried brewers yeast, organic flax seeds, salt, apples, blueberries, minerals (zinc proteinate, iron proteinate, copper proteinate, manganese proteinate, cobalt proteinate, selenium yeast), choline chloride, vitamins (vitamin A acetate, vitamin D3 supplement, vitamin E supplement, niacin, d-calcium pantothenate, thiamine mononitrate, pyridoxine hydrochloride, riboflavin supplement, folic acid, biotin, vitamin B12 supplement), lactic acid, carrots, celery, beet, parsley, lettuce, watercress, spinach, l-ascorbyl-2-polyphosphate (source of vitamin C), Yucca schidigera extract, calcium iodate, rosemary extract, yeast culture (Saccharomyces cerevisiae), dried Lactobacillus acidophilus fermentation product, dried Enterococcus faecium fermentation product, dried Aspergillus niger fermentation extract, dried Trichoderma longibrachiatum fermentation extract, dried Bacillus subtilis fermentation extract
+Ingredients: Organic turkey, organic peas, turkey meal, organic pea flour, organic tapioca flour, organic alfalfa meal, canola oil (preserved with mixed tocopherols), organic flax seeds, organic potatoes, natural flavors, dicalcium phosphate, pea starch, organic sunflower oil (preserved with mixed tocopherols and citric acid), salt, organic apples, organic dried kelp meal, potassium chloride, dried brewers yeast, minerals (zinc proteinate, iron proteinate, copper proteinate, cobalt proteinate, manganese proteinate, selenium yeast), salmon oil (preserved with mixed tocopherols), choline chloride, vitamins (vitamin A acetate, vitamin D3 supplement, vitamin E supplement, niacin, d-calcium pantothenate, thiamine mononitrate, pyridoxine hydrochloride, riboflavin supplement, folic acid, biotin, vitamin B12 supplement), blueberries, organic cranberries, dried chicory root, sage, lecithin, lactic acid, Yucca schidigera extract, calcium iodate, rosemary extract, yeast culture (Saccharomyces cerevisiae), dried Enterococcus faecium fermentation product, dried Lactobacillus acidophilus fermentation product, dried Aspergillus oryzae fermentation extract, dried Trichoderma longibrachiatum fermentation extract, dried Bacillus subtilis fermentation extract

 After processing, this item would probably account for a smaller part of the total content of the finished product.